-Satellite images and tracking maps of Category 2 Hurricane Earl 2022, August 27 - September 10.
+Satellite images, weather maps and tracks of Category 2 Hurricane Earl 2022, August 27 - September 10.
 Max wind speed 105mph.

 Strong winds are expected over the Avalon Peninsula of Newfoundland this afternoon (September 10) through Sunday.